 $\beta >^2$, where m and $<\beta >$ are the particle rest mass and its average transverse flow velocity.
 A more refined analysis employs a parametrization of the spectrum shape which also includes a description of the radial dependence of the flow velocity (the so-called blastwave approach).
 The result of such analyses performed simultaneously on several particle/antiparticle species indicates that the thermal (freezeout) temperature is in the range T= 120-140 MeV and that the average flow velocity is about 0.5c-0.6c.
-The first quantity is found, as expected, to be lower than the temperature of the chemical freeze out discussed in the previous subsection.
-Indeed, it would be expected that the freeze-out of particle ratios occurs earlier than the kinetic freeze out of the particles.
-The flow velocity component is substantially larger than what was observed, f.ex at SPS energies.
+The first quantity is found, as expected, to be lower than the temperature of the chemical freezeout discussed in the previous subsection.
+Indeed, it would be expected that the freezeout of particle ratios occurs earlier than the kinetic freezeout of the particles.
+The flow velocity component is substantially larger than what was observed at SPS energies.
 This is consistent with a large pressure gradient in the transverse direction resulting from a large initial density.

-Fig.11 shows results from analysis of particle spectra around midrapidity by the BRAHMS experiment using the blastwave approach.
+Fig.10 shows results from analysis of mirapidity particle spectra from the BRAHMS experiment using the blastwave approach.